Frequently Asked Questions About the

-HOW IS THE OPDIVO + YERVOY REGIMEN DIFFERENT FROM OTHER TREATMENTS?
+HOW IS THE OPDIVO + YERVOY COMBINATION DIFFERENT FROM OTHER TREATMENTS?

-WHY SHOULD MY DOCTOR AND I CONSIDER THE OPDIVO + YERVOY REGIMEN?
+WHY SHOULD MY DOCTOR AND I CONSIDER THE OPDIVO + YERVOY COMBINATION?

 Deciding on how you will fight metastatic melanoma is one of the most important decisions you and your oncologist will make.
 OPDIVO + YERVOY received approval from the FDA because of the percentage of patients with metastatic melanoma whose tumors shrank or disappeared during the clinical trial compared to those who received YERVOY alone.
 For more information, see Clinical Trial Results.

-The OPDIVO + YERVOY combination reduced the risk of cancer spreading, growing, or getting worse by nearly 60% compared with YERVOY alone.
-Half of the patients on OPDIVO + YERVOY were alive at 11.5 months without their cancer spreading, growing or getting worse, compared to 2.9 months for patients on YERVOY alone.
-The OPDIVO + YERVOY Regimen will not work for every patient.
+The OPDIVO + YERVOY combination reduced the risk of cancer spreading, growing, or getting worse by 58% compared with YERVOY alone.
+Half of the patients on OPDIVO + YERVOY were alive at 11.5 months without their cancer spreading, growing or getting worse, compared with 2.9 months for patients on YERVOY alone.
+The OPDIVO + YERVOY combination will not work for every patient.
 Individual results may vary.
 So talk to your oncologist to see if the combination is right for you.